vishipayyallore/speaker-series-2024/0205_DNLH_Aws_CodeDeploy/README.md

 ## What are we doing today?

 > 1. The Big Picture
->    - Pre-requisites
->    - Previous Session
->    - Current Architecture
-> 1. Python Flask API interacting with Azure Open AI
-> 1. .NET 7 Blazor Server Admin Application interacting with Python Flask API
-> 1. Azure SQL Server, Database, and SQL Scripts
->    - SQL Scripts
->    - Azure SQL Database, and Azure Data Studio
-> 1. Creating .NET 8 Minimal API to store Countries information in Azure SQL Server
+> 1. Create .NET 8 Minimal API
-> 1. Integrating Python Flask API, .NET 7 Blazor Server Admin Application, and .NET 8 Minimal API
+>    - Discusion on .NET 8 Minimal API
-> 1. Creating React 18 Client Application to view information.
-> 1. Integrating Python Flask API, Blazor Server Admin Application, .NET 8 Minimal API, and React 18 Client Application.
+>    - Execute it locally using Swagger / Postman
+> 1. AWS Code Commit
+>    - Check in and Check out the code
+>    - Branching, Pull Request
+> 1. AWS Code Build
+>    - Create buildspec.yml
+>    - Build the repo
+>    - Store artifacts
+>    - Download the artifacts and verify
+> 1. Preparing EC2 instance for deployment
+>    - Creating a new Ubuntu EC2 Instance
+>    - Installing required software (wget, .NET 8 runtime)
+>    - Installing code deploy agent
+> 1. AWS Code Deploy
+>    - Create appspec.yml file
+>    - Use Code Deploy to deploy the latest binaries to EC2
+>    - Verify the deployed Minimal API using EC2's public IP / DNS
 > 1. SUMMARY / RECAP / Q&A

-### Please refer to the [**Source Code**](https://github.com/orgs/ViswanathaSwamy-PK-TechSkillz-Academy/repositories?q=travels) of today's session for more details
+### Please refer to the [**Source Code - TBD**](https://github.com/orgs/ViswanathaSwamy-PK-TechSkillz-Academy/repositories?q=travels) of today's session for more details

 ---